Frank Avray Wilson 1914-2009

 In 1956, alongside Denis Bowen and John Milnes-Smith, he formed the New Vision Centre Gallery which became a showcase for modern and abstract work.
 He was a member of the AIA (Artist’s International Association) and the Free Painter’s Group.
-He and his contingents were known to have been making the most avant-garde abstracts in Post War Britain.
+He and his associates were making the most avant-garde abstracts in Post War Britain.

 He was fundamental to the founding the International Contemporary Arts Centre, London.
 He was also the writer of Art as Understanding: a Painter’s Account of the Revolution in Art and its Baring on Human Existence as a Whole, published in 1960.